Zigbee2MQTTZigbee2MQTT

 The device specific configuration allows you to modify the discovery payload.
 Here you can also prevent a device from being discovered.
 See Device specific configuration for the available options.

-Responding to button clicks
+Responding to button actions

 Via MQTT device trigger (recommended)

-MQTT device trigger is the recommended way to respond to button clicks.
 The MQTT device triggers are discovered by Zigbee2MQTT once the event is triggered on the device at least once.

 automation: